Horizontal-org/Tella-Android/README.md

 ## Detailed list of features <a id="features"></a>

-A detailed list of features for both Tella Android and iOS can be found [on the documentation] (https://docs.tella-app.org/).
+A detailed list of features for both Tella Android and iOS can be found [on the documentation](https://docs.tella-app.org/).

 ## How to get Tella and start using it? <a id="use-tella"></a>